isimmons/lpd/README.md

 ## Usage

+### Important Note
+Note to self and anyone else.
+Do not run composer install or update without first cloning in an actual package and setting up the repositories section and requiring the package in composer.json.
+Read notes below!

 How it works:
 app/Packages/.gitignore ensures the Packages directory stays but anything inside it is ignored by the LPD repository.
 So you can git clone an existing package into this directory.